 .

-Now that you have a backend set up, you can move onto the next step, which is setting up IAM roles that will allow you to do deployments from GitHub Actions.
+Now that you have a backend set up, you can move on to the next step, which is setting up IAM roles that will allow you to do deployments from GitHub Actions.

 Earlier in this blog post, you configured an OIDC provider to give GitHub Actions access to your AWS account for running automated tests.
 Now you need a way to give GitHub Actions access to your AWS account for deployments.
 Normally, you would deploy to a separate environment (separate AWS account) from where you run automated tests, so you’d need to configure a new OIDC provider in that environment.
-However, to keep things simple in this post, let’s use the same AWS account, and therefore the same OIDC provider, for both deployment and testing (you’ll learn how to set up additional environments in Part 6).
+However, to keep the process simple in this post, let’s use the same AWS account, and therefore the same OIDC provider, for both deployment and testing (you’ll learn how to set up additional environments in Part 6).
 Note that you still need to create new IAM roles for the following reasons:

 The permissions you need for tests are different from those for deployment.